Corporate Governance System

 The corporate governance system at Sage is documented under the following headings:

-The Board of Directors has a Governance, Nominating and Compensation Committee which oversees on behalf of the Board, corporate governance, nominating and compensation at Carina, including the methods and processes for Board effectiveness and performance evaluation.
-It also acts as a nominating committee by identifying and proposing suitable candidates for election or appointment to the Board.
-As well, the Committee serves as the Compensation Committee and recommends Directors' and senior officer compensation for Board approval.
-The Corporate Governance Committee oversees and reviews the Corporate Strategy of the Corporation and the Investment Policy of the Corporation.
+As a small company, the Board of Directors as a whole is responsible for the oversight usually assigned to a Governance, Nominating and Compensation Committee which oversees corporate governance, nominating and compensation at Sage, including the methods and processes for Board effectiveness and performance evaluation at larger companies.
+The Board as a whole also acts as a nominating committee by identifying and proposing suitable candidates for election or appointment to the Board.
+As well, the Board as a whole serves as the Compensation Committee and recommends Directors' and senior officer compensation for Board approval.
+The Board oversees and reviews the Corporate Strategy of the Corporation and the Investment Policy.

 Board of Directors Responsibilities

 The Corporation is owned by the shareholders who delegate supervision of management to the Board, who in turn delegate management responsibility to the management of the Corporation.
 The objective of the Corporation is to conduct its business activities so as to enhance corporate profit and shareholder value.